Archive 5 Things Your Kid Should Not Post on Instagram

 Educate Your Child

 Your child’s digital literacy has a linear relation with their online safety.
 Maybe start with the tips about things your kids should not post on Instagram we mentioned above.
 Try to explain the reasons to them as well.
-If your child is the legal age to use Instagram (13+), then you have a chance at reasoning with them.
+If your child is the legal age to use Instagram (13+), then you have a chance to reason with them.
 Educating your child also means that you shouldn’t expose them to the dangers of posting children’s pictures on social media by sharing your own photos of them.

 Mother talking with daughter on sofa